COMMUNITY

 Skid Row and the LAPD Central Division), Roy's mission was to balance the many conflicting interests of

-He has also served on the board of LA Freewaves, a media arts organization that hosts the largest independent
+Montibon has served on the board of LA Freewaves, a media arts organization that hosts the largest independent

 for the Downtown Los Angeles Neighborhood Council.